Sincerely II

-Sincerely II (シンシアリー・ツー, Shinshiarī Tsū) is a compilation album by Japanese singer/songwriter Mari Hamada, released on February 23, 2005 by Tri-M/MidZet House.
-The sequel to 1989's Sincerely, it is Hamada's second ballad-oriented album, featuring four new songs and two re-recordings of her past hits.
+Sincerely II (シンシアリー・ツー, Shinshiarī Tsū) is a compilation album by Japanese singer-songwriter Mari Hamada, released on February 23, 2005 by Tri-M/MidZet House.
+The sequel to 1989's Sincerely, it is Hamada's second ballad-oriented album, featuring five new songs and one re-recording of a past hit.
 This was her last release under the MidZet House label, with Tokuma Japan's reorganization transferring her to the Meldac label on her next release.

 Sincerely II peaked at No. 132 on Oricon's albums chart.